rackerlabs/design-system/_component_design/selection-bucket.md

 layout: component
 category: Components
 usage: >
-  A selection bucket contain pills of values the user selects in a table.
-The selection bucket holds all selected values, across all table pages.
+  A selection bucket contains lists of table values selected by the user.
+Each time a user selects a table value, a pill representing the selected value appears in the selection bucket.
+The selection bucket is located below the table and holds all selected values, across all table pages.
 The user can remove selected values from the selection bucket.

-  ********

-  Bucket Selector is helpful when you are selecting multiple objects from large option sets within a larger workflow.
-The bucket area (located below the table) operates as a holding area where users can view all their selections, regardless of the table content.
-This allows users to search and/or filter the table to locate items to select without losing visibility into what they have selected.
 preview-image: preview-images/selector-strip.svg
 status: stable
 resource: true
-last-modified: 2018-11-30
+last-modified: 2018-12-03
 helix-ui-css: false
 helix-ui-javascript: false
 ---